A logical entity that helps store objects.

-A bucket's name is used as part of the data access URL and will be visible to your data users.
+A bucket's name is used as part of the data access URL and is visible to your users.
 For example,

-Bucket names are unique in the entire Object Storage, that is, you can't create two buckets with the same name even in different folders of different clouds.
+Bucket names are unique throughout Object Storage, so you can't create two buckets with the same name (even in different folders in different clouds).
 Keep this in mind if you plan to create buckets automatically via the API.

-- The name length must be from 3 to 63 characters.
+- The length of the name must be from 3 to 63 characters.

 - The name may contain lowercase Latin letters, numbers, hyphens, and periods.